cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 [Parameters in `config.toml`](https://docs.tendermint.com/v0.34/tendermint-core/configuration.html) can be divided into two broad categories:

 1. Network scoped.
 By changing them you change the posture of your node at the risk of disrupting the ability of other nodes to communicate with yours.
-Examples include `max_num_inbound_peers, and `handshake_timeout`.
+Examples include `max_num_inbound_peers`, and `handshake_timeout`.
 2. Single node scoped.
 Which only matter to your node.
 Examples include `db_backend` and `log_level`.

 Among the network-scoped ones, a number of them, such as `timeout_prevote` and `timeout_precommit_delta`, deal with the intricacies of BFT.
 If you want to tweak them away from their defaults, you can search for more information.
-[Here](https://forum.cosmos.network/t/consensus-timeouts-explained/1421) is as good a start as another.
+[Here](https://forum.cosmos.network/t/consensus-timeouts-explained/1421) is as good a start as any other.

 Tangent to these parameters, you can find others in `~/.myprojectd/config/app.toml` that also relate to the network.
 For instance `minimum-gas-prices`, which you could set at `1nstone` for instance.